 Fire Station #1 is staffed with a minimum of three personnel: Captain, Engineer, and Firefighter.
+When staffing drops from 11 to 10 personnel, Station #1 will be staffed with two personnel, a Captain and Engineer.
 At least one of the assigned personnel is certified to an Intermediate Life Support (ILS) level as the Engine Company provides ILS care including IV, advanced airway, limited medications, and cardiac defibrillation.
 All District personnel are certified as EMT-D's, having been trained in the use of semi-automatic defibrillators.
 A Firefighter/Paramedic and an ALS ambulance may also be housed at Station #1 during the winter months to enhance operational effectiveness.

-The station presently houses one Type-I Engine, one type-III Brush Engine, a patrol unit and an aerial ladder truck.
-The ladder truck may be housed at Station #3 during the winter months to enhance operational effectiveness.
+The station presently houses one Type-I Engine, one type-III Brush Engine, and a patrol unit.
 The services provided include all types of fire suppression, E.M.S. at intermediate level, rope rescue, and vehicle extrication.
 This fire station was constructed in 2001, replacing the previous station.